 The pump is assumed to be polarized in the fundamental TM (TM0) mode around $775$ nm, and the signal and idler in the fundamental TE (TE0) mode around $1550$ nm: typical mode profiles are plotted in Fig. \ref{fig:ModeProfiles} {for an InGaP ring.}

-{Consider first CW excitation at a frequency within the ring resonance at $\omega_P$, and the generation of signal and idler fields within the ring resonances centered at $\omega_S$ and $\omega_I$ respectively.
-This is possible only if the quasi-phase matching condition from Eq. \eqref{eq:QuasiPhaseMatch_InText} is satisfied, which can be written as
+{Consider first cw excitation at a frequency within the ring resonance at $\omega_P$, and the generation of signal and idler fields within the ring resonances centered at $\omega_S$ and $\omega_I$ respectively.
+This is possible only if the quasi-phase-matching condition from Eq. \eqref{eq:QuasiPhaseMatch_InText} is satisfied, which can be written as

 where

 and $n_{\mathrm{TM0}}(\omega)$ and $n_{\mathrm{TE0}}(\omega)$ are the effective index functions for the pump, and the signal and idler, respectively; see Fig. \ref{fig:Indices}.}